lambert-p/org-to-ghpages/README.md

 ---

-`org-ghpages-comments` :: A boolean to indicate whether you want to include Disqus comments.
+`org-ghpages-comments`: A boolean to indicate whether you want to include Disqus comments.
 This choice is reflected in the YAML front matter.

 ```common-lisp
 (defcustom org-ghpages-comments t